MasoudMoeini/Computer-Vison/README.md

 # Computer-Vison

-Resolution Refinement for Enlarged Scale Images Using GANs Recent innovations in Deep Learning (DL) and Convolutional Neural Network (CNN) in computer vision has enabled us to develop sophisticated methods to improve traditional approaches.
+Recent innovations in Deep Learning (DL) and Convolutional Neural Network (CNN) in computer vision has enabled us to develop sophisticated methods to improve traditional approaches.
 Based on CIFAR10 dataset,I developed a novel method in order to get high resolution version of enlarged